Loading…

 The workshop explores three core principles:

 Through hands-on activities and group discussions, participants will explore how to apply the methodology to their own contexts.
-Attendees will leave with the Journey Framework workbook, actionable tools and community for navigating complexity and making change from a more grounded, resourced state.
+Attendees will leave with the Journey Framework workbook, a resource supported by the Pulitzer Center, actionable tools and community for navigating complexity and making change from a more grounded, resourced state.

 Tuesday May 20, 2025 9:30am - 12:00pm EDT